saadraj4/Analysis-of-telecom-Customer-Churn/README.md

 ## Usage

-- Clone this repository: `git clone https://github.com/your-username/telecom-churn-analysis.git`
+- Clone this repository
-- Navigate to the project directory: `cd telecom-churn-analysis`
+- Navigate to the project directory
-- Install dependencies: `pip install -r requirements.txt`
+- Install dependencies
-- Run the analysis: `python analyze_churn.py`
+- Run the analysis:

 ## Contributions